Krithika-39/Udemy-clone/README.md

 A responsive frontend website built using **HTML** and **CSS (Flexbox)**.
 This project demonstrates modern layout techniques using `display: flex`, `justify-content`, `align-items`, and `flex-wrap`.

-This website is a course recommendation platform UI that includes:
+This website is a courses to know by the user in UI that includes:

 - Navigation Bar
 - Categories Section